I have spent my ENTIRE teaching career trying to convince young people that Shakespeare is relevant.

 Like EVERY English teacher out there, I have spent hours dedicated to researching, analysing and preparing lessons on Shakespeare to make them deep and meaningful, fun even.

 Now, there may be English teachers who are in the process of trying to report or delete this article.
 But I hope there are more breathing a secret sigh of relief.
 I’m not denying that Shakespeare or other writers of the time are literary geniuses.
 I’m not even denying the brilliance of their works.
-What I am saying, however, is that Shakespeare in the classroom is not the way to teach students about literature.
+What I am saying, however, is that Shakespeare in the classroom is not the only way to teach students about literature.

 English teachers across the country spend a ridiculous amount of time thinking up activities to try and get 11-18 year olds to understand the language of Shakespeare.
-From modern day adaptations to what would Romeo tweet?
+From modern-day adaptations to what would Romeo tweet?
 We’ve done it all.
 But, here are a few things we need to ask of the necessity for Shakespeare on the curriculum:

 Romeo & Juliet: why are we teaching a play that glamourises suicide and gang culture?
-Othello and The Merchant of Venice: why are we teaching plays that promote racism?
+Othello and The Merchant of Venice: why are we teaching plays that perpetuate racism?
 King Lear: why are we teaching a play that incites elements of terror?

 On a more serious note, what saddens me is the pretentious attitudes that come with ‘understanding Shakespeare’.

 Apparently, if you struggle to understand Macbeth’s ambition or King Lear’s immaturity, you can’t be ‘that clever’.
 Even as a teacher, the pressure that comes with understanding a man who is hundreds of years old is overwhelming.